- Introduction by Acharya Madhva

 asuryā nāma te lokā andhena tamasā'vr̥tāḥ। tān te pretyābhigacchanti ye ke cātmahano janāḥ ॥3॥

 Those worlds named 'Asura', i.e. demoniacal, are enveloped in the darkness of ignorance.
-Those killers of the self (i.e. those who do not take authentic honest actions), attain them after death.
+Those offenders of 'ātman', i.e. offenders of their core essence, attain such darkness after death.

 Bhā.: